Global Languages & Culture

 This course will acquaint students with Nikolay Gogol, the celebrated Ukrainian 19th century author, through his groundbreaking work—Evenings on a Farm near Dikanka, a collection of short stories about Ukrainian village life in Imperial Russia.
 The tales, although rooted in reality, introduce supernatural, macabre elements inspired by Ukrainian folklore and fairytales.
 Gogol wrote during an era of “Russification”--suppression of Ukrainian identity and culture echoed today, and although this course will focus on the short stories, the historical framework and context, past and present will be addressed as well.

-Introduction to Arabic culture and civilization with emphasis on social, cultural, political, historical, and artistic aspects of the modern Arab world.
+Introduction to Arabic culture and civilization with emphasis on the connection between social, cultural aspects and religious practices in the Arab world.
+Themes include race, ethnic groups, gender equality, and religious affiliations.
 Conducted in English.

 GLC 320.
 Classical Mythology.
 3 Hours